 | NinjaPear | Usage-based credits, no monthly minimum publicly stated on main site | Depends on credit plan | Better if this becomes workflow |

-Scenario 2: 500 SDR or PLG inbound enrichments per month
+Scenario 2: 500 SDR or PLG enrichments per month

 | Tool | Public pricing basis | Estimated monthly cost | Notes |